UNCF Recognizes Dr. Billy C. Hawkins for his Years of Transformative Service to UNCF and HBCUs

 Hawkins leaves the UNCF-member HBCUs in the capable hands of two exceptional leaders.

 Dr. Walter M. Kimbrough serves as vice chair of the UNCF Institutional and Individual Members and has worked within the UNCF network for 17 years.
-He served as president of UNCF-member HBCU Philander Smith College for seven years and is current president of UNCF-member Dillard University.
+He served as president of UNCF-member HBCU Philander Smith University for seven years and is current president of UNCF-member Dillard University.
 Under his leadership, Dillard has experienced an increase in its retention and graduation rates, as well as a 115% increase in its endowment and has secured a 10-year reaccreditation from SACSCOC.

 Dr. George T. French Jr., who was named the fifth president of UNCF-member Clark Atlanta University (CAU) in 2019, serves as secretary of the UNCF Institutional and Individual Members.
 During his tenure at CAU, French has delivered exceptional fundraising; maintained stable enrollment during a pandemic; and positioned the university for unprecedented growth through corporate and community relationships.
 Prior to CAU, he was president at UNCF-member Miles College for 14 years.